Nin3s/Nin3s/README.md

 I combined my love of Pokemon and created a very elaborate joke for my teacher as a good bye present.
 It's a pokemon battle except he is the opponent you must defeat (and there are no pokemon.)
 [If you'd like to play it, here it is.](https://studio.code.org/projects/applab/vVzvFUNDqaotgtdlGC2EFW7PoHJ6gFpZkMsGiW9g4oc) I dubbed it "Project S." Be warned that it's very buggy, has a lot of spaghetti code, and is probably cringy to go through.
 I'm still proud of it though, and I hope to create a sequel around the time I graduate from college 😈😈😈 he'll never see it coming (but I also thought it'd be a cool way to showcase the knowledge I learned.
 Also I find it very funny)

 Non-academic wise, I enjoy drawing, reading, and playing video games.
 Sometimes I sew clothes, but I'm not that great at it.

+ Favorite...
-My all time favorite games are 'The World Ends With You' and 'Splatoon.'
-My favorite movies are 'Spirited Away,' 'The Secret World of Arrietty,' and 'Kiki's Delivery Service' (though any Studio Ghibli movie is fair game), and my favorite book/series is 'A Thousand Splendid Suns' and the Percy Jackson series.
+⭐ Games: The World Ends With You, Splatoon
+⭐ Movies: Spirited Away, The Secret World of Arrietty, Kiki's Delivery Service (though any Studio Ghibli movie is fair game)
+⭐ Books: A Thousand Splendid Suns, Percy Jackson series, The Kane Chronicles
+⭐ Data Structure: Stacks

 ## ꕥ How To Contact me ꕥ
-Feel free to reach out on my LinkedIn :]
+Feel free to reach out on my [LinkedIn](https://www.linkedin.com/in/jaralliesse-bastida/) :]

 Thanks for stopping by!
 [Click here to go back to the top.](https://github.com/Nin3s#table-of-contents)